-A.1.
-Issuer A the Firm's failure to identify, or to address appropriately, a departure from Generally Accepted Accounting Principles ("GAAP") that appeared to the inspection team to be material, which related to the accounting of certain equity transactions.
-(AS No. 14, paragraph 30) B. Auditing Standards The deficiency described above could relate to several applicable provisions of the standards that govern the conduct of audits.
-The paragraph of the standards that is cited for the deficiency is the paragraph that most directly relate to the deficiency.
+One of the deficiencies identified was of such significance that it appeared to the inspection team that the Firm, in an audit in which it played a role but was not the principal auditor, had not obtained sufficient appropriate audit evidence to fulfill the objectives of its role in the audit.
+The deficiency that reached this level of significance is described below- Issuer A The failure, in connection with the Firm's role in an audit of internal control over financial reporting ("ICFR"), to perform procedures to test controls over the existence and valuation of accounts receivable and the valuation of inventory (AS No. 5, paragraph 39).
+B. Auditing Standards The deficiency described above could relate to several applicable provisions of the standards that govern the conduct of audit work.
+The paragraph of the standard that is cited for the deficiency is the paragraph that most directly relates to the deficiency.
 The deficiency also relates, however, to other paragraphs of that standard and to other auditing standards, including those concerning due professional care, responses to risk assessments, and audit evidence.
 Many audit deficiencies involve a lack of due professional care.
 AU 230, Due Professional Care in the Performance of Work, paragraphs .02, .05, and .06, requires the independent auditor to plan and perform his or her work with due professional care and sets forth aspects of that requirement.
 AU 230, paragraphs .07 through .09, and AS No. 13, The Auditor's Responses to the Risks of Material Misstatement, paragraph 7, specify that due professional care requires the exercise of professional skepticism.
 These standards state that professional skepticism is an attitude that includes a questioning mind and a critical assessment of the appropriateness and sufficiency of audit evidence.
 AS No. 13, paragraphs 3, 5, and 8, requires the auditor to design and implement audit responses that address the risks of material misstatement, and AS No. 15, Audit Evidence, paragraph 4, requires the auditor to plan and perform audit procedures to obtain sufficient appropriate audit evidence to provide a reasonable basis for the audit opinion.
-Sufficiency is the measure of the quantity of audit evidence, and the quantity needed is affected by the risk of material misstatement (in the audit of financial statements) and the quality of the audit evidence obtained.
+Sufficiency is the measure of the quantity of audit evidence, and the quantity needed is affected by the risk of material misstatement (in the audit of financial statements) or the risk associated with the control (in the audit of ICFR) and the quality of the audit evidence obtained.
 The appropriateness of evidence is measured by its quality; to be appropriate, evidence must be both relevant and reliable in providing support for the related conclusions.
 The paragraphs of the standards that are described immediately above are not cited in Part I.A, unless those paragraphs are the most directly related to the relevant deficiency.
 B.1.
 List of Specific Auditing Standards Referenced in Part I.A.